What is Running Performance?

 Why does my watch show a different score than the COROS app?

 Your watch calculates running performance based on the workouts stored locally on your COROS watch.
-However, the COROS app uses the most recent six weeks (42 days) of data to calculate Running Performance.
+However, the COROS app uses the most past 90 days of data to calculate Running Performance.
 For this reason, the datasets used to calculate these scores are different and may lead to different scores when comparing the two.

 What influences the Running Performance Score?